 This result also implies that prefix-Hamiltonian stack machines do not exist, or even stack machines that visit all words of length $\ell$ for sufficiently large $\ell$ (in particular they cannot output all such words, even with duplicates).
 This also rules out the existence of stack machines to enumerate other languages than $\{0,1\}^\ell$, for instance $\{0,1\}^{\leq l}$ (the binary words of length up to~$\ell$), or the infinite language $\{0,1\}^*$.

-However, with unlimited memory, some languages can be enumerated in constant delay by performing push-right and pop-right operations, similarly to what was done in Appendix~\ref{sec:push-pop} for deque machines and queue machines with the language $\{0,1\}^\ell$.
+However, with unlimited memory, some languages can be enumerated in constant delay by performing push-right and pop-right operations, similarly to what was done in Appendix~\ref{sec:push-pop}.
 Since we cannot enumerate $\{0,1\}^\ell$ in constant-delay, we focus on other languages.

-We first note that enumeration can easily be done in constant-delay for the language $\{0,1\}^{\leq\ell}$ in constant delay with push-right and pop-right operations.
-This contrasts with the inexistence of stack machines for this language (as follows from \cref{prp:missing}).
+We first note that enumeration for the language $\{0,1\}^{\leq\ell}$ can easily be done in constant-delay with push-right and pop-right operations.
+This contrasts with the nonexistence of stack machines for this language (as follows from \cref{prp:missing}).

 \begin{claim} For any $\ell \geq 0$ we can design a (length-dependent) push-pop-right Gray code that produces all words over $\{0,1\}$ of length \emph{up to $\ell$} with a constant number of push-right and pop-right operations between any two produced words. \end{claim}